siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/step2.md

 ### Validate the environment

-To ensure that all necessary pods in the cluster are up and running, run the following command.
+To ensure that all necessary pods are up and running in the cluster, run the following command.

 `kubectl get pods`{{execute}}